texastribune/data-visuals-guides/kit-setup.md

 {% endmacro %}
 ```

+You should now see this working if you fire up localhost.
 Here's a more complicated example from [this story](https://github.com/texastribune/feature-scotus-citizenship-2019-06/blob/master/app/templates/macros/processors.html).

 ### Deploy